visit/api-doc/_includes/filter.md

-AttributeId | int | The attribute id of the information field you want to sort on Latitude | double | The latitude of the reference point to sort on position Longitude | double | The longitude of the reference point to sort on position
+AttributeId | int | The attribute id of the information field you want to sort on Latitude | double | The latitude of the reference point to sort on position Longitude | double | The longitude of the reference point to sort on position RandomSeed | string | The seed to use for Random sorting to ensure consistent results & paging

 ### Paging